questionlp/api.wwdt.me/API Design.md

   Retrieve host ID, slug, name, gender and list of appearances for the requested host slug

-* /hosts/all

-  Retrieve host ID, slug, name and gender for all available hosts

-* /hosts/all/details

-  **(Authenticated)** Retrieve host ID, slug, name, gender and list of appearances for all available hosts

 ### Locations

+* /locations

+  Retrieve location ID, city, state and venue for all available locations

 * /locations/`:id`